-Various host system networking services must be properly configured before attemting to deploy a PXE-bootable installation image for the first time.
-If you have not configured the host networking services yet, you will need to invoke the PXE Target Manager and choose to Initialize PXE Services.
-See "Managing PXE Targets" on page 3-7 for more information.
+Various host system networking services must be properly configured before attenting to deploy a PXE-bootable installation image for the first time.
+If you have not configured the host networking services yet, you will need to invoke the PXE Target Managing PXE Targets" on page 3-8 for more information.

 To create a PXE-bootable installation image that will install the target root file system image over a network into a target system, select PXE Installer from the toolbox on the left side of the RedHawk Architect main window.
-The Make PXE Installation Image page will then appear, as shown in the following figure.
+The Deploy via PXE Installation page will then appear, as shown in the following figure.

-Figure 1-44 Make PXE Installation Image Page
+Figure 1-51 Make PXE Installation Image Page